Buying Cross-Country Ski Gear, for Beginners (Part 1): Intention, Types of XC Skis, and Whether to Buy New or Used

 Will you be primarily cross-country skiing at groomed resorts or off the beaten path?

-• Classic (1) and skate skis (3) are most appropriate for groomed trails of a cross-country ski resort or maintained cross-country ski area
+• Classic (1) and skate skis (2) are most appropriate for the groomed trails of cross-country ski resorts and maintained cross-country ski areas

 Copyright © 2017 Jared Manninen